friedchicken1/summer-studio/content/week1.md

 - a Namecheap Domain (free from Github Education pack)

 #### But how did it all come together?
 By Wednesday (22/01) I had become thoroughly lost and overwhelmed by this list despite reading and rereading the Wiki provided on the Studio's Google Teams group.
 I resolved to ask for clarification before I proceeded.
-I had no knowledge of what exactly was required to setup, and how it functioned together to make a working static site.
+At this point I had no knowledge of what exactly was required to setup, and how it functioned together to make a working static site.
 The next day, on Thursday (23/01), I asked my tutor, Jason Ko - who brought me to the whiteboard and explained the whole process.

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/whiteboardexplain.jpg)
 ##### Above: Whiteboard explanation of process by Jason Ko